thgossler/AzTagger/README.md

 # AzTagger

-AzTagger is a .NET 8 Windows Desktop GUI application built using WinForms.
-It is a helper tool that allows high-performance search and filtering of all Azure resources, resource groups, and subscriptions using Azure Resource Graph across all tenants and subscriptions that the signed-in user has permissions to access.
+AzTagger is a Windows Desktop GUI application for fast and flexible querying of Azure resources and tag management.
+It is a helper tool that allows fast search and filtering of all resources, resource groups, and subscriptions using Azure Resource Graph for your Entra ID tenant.

 ## Features

 ### User Authentication and Tenant Selection

-- Use MSAL (Microsoft Authentication Library) for sign-in with Entra ID via web browser, including tenant selection and support for multi-factor authentication.
+- MSAL (Microsoft Authentication Library) for sign-in with Entra ID via web browser support for multi-factor authentication
-- Select the Azure Environment (e.g., `AzureCloud`, `AzureChinaCloud`) before querying for accessible tenants.
+- Azure Environment (e.g., `AzureCloud`, `AzureChinaCloud`) and Entra ID tenant configured in settings file in the user's AppData Local folder
-- Select from a list of all Entra ID tenants the user has access to in a drop-down list.
-- Apply subsequent searches only to the selected tenant.
-- Remember the selected tenant and Azure Environment upon exiting the application and reload them on the next start.

 ### Search Functionality

-- Perform high-performance search and filtering of all Azure resources, resource groups, and subscriptions based on in-memory result data from Azure Resource Graph.
+- Fast search and filtering of all Azure resources, resource groups, and subscriptions based on in-memory result data from Azure Resource Graph
-- Provide a single text input field for easy and flexible filtering of resources.
+- A single input field for easy and flexible querying of resources
+- Multiple input fields for easy and flexible local quick-filtering of resources

 ### Search Results Display

-- Support large number of search results without slowing down interactions like scrolling.
+- Support for large numbers of search results
-- Enable column sorting and provide separate column-specific filter input fields above each column for quick filtering within that column's values.
+- Column sorting
-- Double-clicking an item opens the Azure Portal GUI for that item in the system's default web browser.
+- Double-click on item to open it in the Azure Portal

 ### Tag Management

-- Enable easy deletion of tags and inline editing of any item's key and value.
+- Easy inline editing and deletion of tags in a table
-- Allow adding new tags by clicking into the last empty line's key or value cells and start typing.
+- Add new tags by clicking into the last empty line's key or value cells and start typing
-- Store tag templates in a `tagtemplates.json` file in the user's AppData Local folder.
+- Maintain tag templates in a `tagtemplates.json` file in the user's AppData Local folder
-- Apply button to set or update all the specified tags on the selected subscriptions, resource groups, and resources.
+- Create and update all specified tags on the selected subscriptions, resource groups, and resources

-### Application Settings and Environment
-- Store user settings in a `settings.json` file in the user's AppData Local folder.

 ### Error Handling and Logging

-- Log all errors via Serilog to an `errorlog.txt` file in the user's AppData Local folder.
+- All errors logged to an `errorlog.txt` file in the user's AppData Local folder.
-- Provide user-friendly error messages in message boxes when errors occur.

-### Performance and Responsiveness
-- Ensure the application's responsiveness at all times by performing searches and tag updates on background threads.
-- Using asynchronous programming patterns (`async`/`await`) for I/O-bound operations.
+## Ideas for Improvements

+- Support placeholder variable in tag templates (e.g. for dynamic values like the current date)

+## Used Technologies

+- C# .NET 9
+- WinForms
+- SeriLog
+- Azure Identity
+- Azure Resource Graph
+- Azure Resource Manager

+## Report Bugs

+Please open an issue on the GitHub repository with the tag "bug".

 ## Donate